openstack-archive/stx-docs/doc/source/installation_guide/2018_10/duplex.rst

    +--------------------------------------+-------+-----------+-------+--------+...

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Provisioning Storage on a Compute Host
+Provisioning storage on a compute host
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Review the available disk space and capacity and then obtain the uuid(s) of